jakeseaton/HitThat/README.md

 When the app is opened from a notification, it takes you directly to the fight in question.
 When the app is open and someone punches you, the app will take you directly to that fight.
 When the app is open to that particular fight, the fight will update automatically.
 So if someone sitting next to you punches you in the app, and you're viewing that fight, you will see your stamina decrease and hear yourself grunt in real time, though they could have just punched you instead.

 **Versus:**
 This is the main interface for finding potential matches.
-The fighters' alias' are displayed opposite the versus icon, and the user is presented with a portion of an image, and the information from the other user's fighter profile.
-The table compares the users stats to their opponents, using simple visual indicators to help the user make an informed decision.
-For example, if the user has spent more time in jail than their opponent, their opponent's jail time will be displayed in green.
+The fighters' alias' are displayed opposite the versus icon.
+The user is presented with a portion of the alias photo chosen during registration and the information from the other user's fighter profile.
+The table updates automatically and animates like a scoreboard, indicating which fighter has the advantage in what area.

-If the user decides not to fight, they can press the "No Way" button to progress to the next potential fight.
-If they decide to fight, they press the "Fight" button, and the view animates to reveal the opponent's true identity.
+If the user decides not to fight, they can press the "Back Down" button to progress to the next potential fight.
+If they decide to fight, they press "Hit That!," and the view animates to reveal the opponent's true identity.
 From this screen, the user can start the fight and throw the first punch, or track their opponent down using the map, which when prompted plots the route from the user's location to their opponent.
-These locations are updated every time fights are started or punches are thrown.
-Additionally
+(Some zooming out may be required to see the whole route).

 **Profiles:**
-View the number of fights you've won and lost, and your number of current fights.
+View your number of current fights, and who you've beaten and lost to recently.
 Edit your profile to change what potential opponents see when they decide whether or not they want to fight you.
-You can view the profiles of users that you've fought by finding them among your wins or losses.
+You'll have to resubmit the registration form.

 **Fights:**
 On the open fight screen, you'll see your stamina and your opponents.
 If it's your turn, press the punch button to tell the app that you're going to punch.
-Thrust forward to Jab.
-Make sure to get a good rotation.
-Thrust upward to uppercut.
-Thrust your entire arm forward to block.
-The harder you thrust, the more damage you do!
-When you punch someone.
+Thrust forward to Jab, and upward to uppercut.
+The harder you thrust, the more damage you do.

 (Under the hood, this is based on negative acceleration thresholds.
 When you thrust the phone in a particular direction, the greatest acceleration occurs in the opposite direction, when the motion ends abruptly and your hand applied force to the phone to get it to stop moving.
 So, if we get a highly positive Z acceleration, we know that the user has thrust the forward along the Z axis, as occurs when thrusting the arm when blocking a punch.
 Then, by setting an acceleration threshold, as soon as one of the directions crosses it we know the completed an action in that direction.